Staff mental health and wellbeing hubs

 The hubs can offer you a clinical assessment and referral to local services enabling access to support where needed, such as talking therapy or counselling.
 It is separate and confidential from your organisation.

-It is open to all health and social care staff, from all services and settings regardless of whether you are dealing directly with COVID-19 patients or not.
+It is open to all health and social care staff, from all services and settings.
 You can self-refer or refer a colleague (with their consent).

 How to access support

 Please use the regional navigation panel to the left of the page to find out details of the staff mental health and wellbeing hub which covers either the area you work in, the area you live in or both.

 A small proportion of staff may be referred onto NHS Practitioner Health by their local hub as clinically indicated.
 This is an enhanced mental health service, which has been commissioned nationally, to support staff whose needs cannot be met locally.
 Doctors, Dentists and senior leaders also have the option to self-refer to this service, please see the NHS Practitioner Health website for details.

 How to provide feedback on the hubs

 If you have recently accessed one of the hubs, please complete the following survey and provide feedback on your experience.
 This will help us to identify any service improvements needed and also measure the impact that the hubs are having.